josecgil/oblique-js/README.md

 `oblique.js` provides a convenient mechanism to listen to changes in hash params.
 You can add a function `onHashChange` to every `directive`. `oblique.js` will call this function on every hash change passing an object with a `ParamCollection` object.

-This is an example listening to changes in hash for a `price` param:
+This is an example we listen to changes in hash for a `price` param:

 ```
 var PriceDirective=function (data) {